-As an alternative, or complementary to SEO, Google Adwords offers the opportunity to appear on Page One of Google’s search and if done properly in Position One to boot.
+As an alternative, or complementary to SEO, Google Ads offers the opportunity to appear on Page One of Google’s search and if done properly in Position One to boot.

-Here are just some of the basic concepts for a successful Adwords or Bing Ads campaign.
+Here are just some of the basic concepts for a successful Ads or Bing Ads campaign.

 1.Set your Objectives.